Azoy/swift-evolution/proposals/nnnn-mutex.md

 By marking the closure as such, we've effectively declared that the mutex is in itself its own isolation domain.
 We must not let non-sendable values it holds onto be unsafely sent across isolation domains to prevent these holes of shared mutable state.

+### When do I use `Mutex` vs. an Actor?

+`Mutex` is just another tool to ensure that access to mutable shared data is synchronized and well defined.

+Start with an `actor`.

 ## Source compatibility

 Source compatibility is preserved with the proposed API design as it is all additive as well as being hidden behind an explicit `import Synchronization`.
 Users who have not already imported the Synchronization module will not see this type, so there's no possibility of potential name conflicts with existing `Mutex` named types for instance.
 Of course, the standard library already has the rule that any type names that collide will disfavor the standard library's variant in favor of the user's defined type anyway.